-Chris volunteered for work force reduction (early retirement - TBD) in 2020 after 40 years at Honeywell.
-She was the Product Team Lead for Tactical Ring Laser Gyro in the Honeywell Aerospace Division.
+Chris is a consultant to Honeywell, sensor production.
+She previously worked at Honeywell in various roles and divisions for 40 years. .
+She was the Product Team Lead for Tactical Ring Laser Gyro in Honeywell's Aerospace Division.
 She had supported multiple phases of the DARPA Atomic clock programs, resulting in 7 patents from her work.
-Earlier in her career she was the lead Process engineer in the successful transitions from design to production for both the Integrated Flight Management Unit (IMU+GPS), and also the Stinger Roll Frequency Sensor.
+She was the lead Process engineer in the successful transitions from design to production for both the Integrated Flight Management Unit (IFMU, IMU+GPS), and also the Stinger Missile Roll Frequency Sensor.

 At Honeywell’s Solid State Electronics Division, she was a Senior Design Methodology Engineer.
 She was in the MOS VLSI Design, as project lead for CMOS standard cell library development; and a CAD trainer for circuit simulation, logic & circuit design.

 Recently a historical book and newspaper articles have come out about Honeywell's development of the Ring Laser Gyro written by James Lenz.
 Chris was a part of the design team in 3 of the RLG sensor product lines and Lead production engineer for two of the RLG based products.
 These were part of her 38 year career at Honeywell.
 Below is a link to the StarTribune article "Miracle on the Hudson" and the origins in Minneapolis.